realsanjeev/Air-conditioner-controller-recommendation-using-fuzzy-logic/README.md

 ## Gaussian membership function
 In fuzzy logic, the Gaussian or bell-shaped membership function is a commonly used function to represent the degree of membership of a value in a fuzzy set.
 The Gaussian function is defined as:

-μ(x) = e^(-((x-c)/σ)^2)
+$μ(x) = e^{(-(\frac{x-c}{σ})^2)}$

-where c is the center of the curve and σ is the standard deviation which controls the width of the curve.
+where $c$ is the center of the curve and $σ$ is the standard deviation which controls the width of the curve.

-The Gaussian function has a bell-shaped curve with a peak at x = c and the curve decreases as the distance from the peak increases.
-The degree of membership of a value x in a fuzzy set can be determined by evaluating the Gaussian function at x.
-The resulting value represents the degree of membership of x in the fuzzy set.
+The Gaussian function has a bell-shaped curve with a peak at $x = c$ and the curve decreases as the distance from the peak increases.
+The degree of membership of a value $x$ in a fuzzy set can be determined by evaluating the Gaussian function at $x$.
+The resulting value represents the degree of membership of $x$ in the fuzzy set.

-The shape of the Gaussian function can be adjusted by changing the values of c and σ.
-A smaller value of σ results in a narrower peak, while a larger value of σ results in a broader peak.
-The value of c determines the location of the peak along the x-axis.
+The shape of the Gaussian function can be adjusted by changing the values of $c$ and $σ$.
+A smaller value of $σ$ results in a narrower peak, while a larger value of $σ$ results in a broader peak.
+The value of $c$ determines the location of the peak along the x-axis.

 The Gaussian membership function is commonly used in fuzzy control systems, where it is used to represent the degree of membership of a variable in a set.
 It is also used in image processing, pattern recognition, and data analysis.

 ## Triangle membership function
 In fuzzy logic, the triangle membership function is a type of membership function that is shaped like a triangle.
 It is commonly used to represent fuzzy sets where the membership values increase linearly from 0 to 1 and then decrease linearly from 1 to 0.

-The triangle membership function is defined by three parameters: the lower bound a, the peak value b, and the upper bound c.
+The triangle membership function is defined by three parameters: the lower bound $a$, the peak value $b$, and the upper bound $c$.
 It is given by the following formula:

-$
+$$
 \begin{equation}
 \mu(x)=\begin{cases}
 0 & \text{if } x \leq a \newline